bugout-dev/dao/operations/README.md

-# Moonstream DAO checklists
+# Moonstream DAO operations

-These checklists represent operations performed against live Moonstream DAO contracts on public blockchains.
+These documents and checklists represent operations performed against live Moonstream DAO contracts on public blockchains.

 Unless otherwise specified, all operations are executed from the `main` branch of this repository.